 - Linkara, the host of Atop the Fourth Wall, is from Minnesota.
-Unlike much of the Channel Awesome cast, he notably refuses to use "harder" swear words when in-character no matter how angry he gets.
+Unlike much of the former Channel Awesome members, he notably refuses to use "harder" swear words when in-character no matter how angry he gets.

 - Marilyn Hegarty, columnist at the Grand Forks Herald, went viral for her writing style and specifically her review of The Olive Garden.
 Bloggers are divided whether she was simply mirroring the excitement of a remote small city to get an Olive Garden, or being upfront that she really, really likes a chain restaurant, or that it was actually a pretty scathing review in its own polite way.
 Hegarty herself was amused by the amount of publicity and said the hipster naysayers should "get a life."